paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

     % docker cp <HOST_FILE_SYSTEM_PATH to vPICList_lite_2022_02.bak> containerName:/var/opt/mssql/data/vPICList_lite_2022_02.bak
     ```

-*   To see the names/paths of the files internal to the MS SQL backup file
+*   Restore the MS SQL backup file,
-    (This step can be skipped; it is used only to show the internal files
+    explicitly specifying where the internal files should be saved to
-    whose locations in the restored database need to be specificed):
+    in the restored database:
     ```
-    mssql> RESTORE FILELISTONLY FROM DISK = 'vPICList_lite_2022_02.bak'
+    mssql> restore database vPICList from disk='vPICList_lite_2022_02.bak' with move 'vPICList_Data' to '/var/opt/mssql/data/vPICList.mdf', move 'vPICList_log' to '/var/opt/mssql/data/vPICList.ldf'
     ```

-    The output of the above command will indicate that the database `vPICList`
+*   Explanation of the two `move` components of the above `restore database` command:

-    has two internal objects (`vPICList_Data`,`vPICList_log`)
+    The database `vPICList` has two internal objects (`vPICList_Data`,`vPICList_log`),
-    with default file system locations,
+    whose default file system locations must be appropriately overridden
-    which must be appropriately overridden for the restoration of `vPICList`
+    for the restoration of `vPICList` to be successful.

-    to work.
-    In particular, see the subsequent `mssql` command to see how the locations
+    The following `mssql` command can be executed prior to the restoration of
-    of the above internal objects can be overridden via parameters in
+    `vPICList` and it shows the two aforementioned internal objects
-    the `restore database` command.

-*   Restore the MS SQL backup file, explicitly specifying where the internal files should be saved to in the restored database:
+    (inside the backup file):
     ```
-    mssql> restore database vPICList from disk='vPICList_lite_2022_02.bak' with move 'vPICList_Data' to '/var/opt/mssql/data/vPICList.mdf', move 'vPICList_log' to '/var/opt/mssql/data/vPICList.ldf'
+    mssql> RESTORE FILELISTONLY FROM DISK = 'vPICList_lite_2022_02.bak'
     ```

 # Some useful `mssql` commands:

 *   Check the host name